posted August 22, 2019

-These Hot Dog Burnt Ends exist because sometimes you wanna BBQ, but you still need to watch your budget.
-Sweet, smoky, and full of flavor, these morsels will be a huge hit at your next party!
+These Hot Dog Burnt Ends exist because sometimes you want to BBQ, but you still need to watch your budget.
+Enter my recipe for hot dog burnt ends!
+They’re sweet, smoky, and full of flavor.
+These morsels of pure deliciousness are sure to be a huge hit at your next party!

 What are Hot Dog Burnt Ends?

 My Hot Dog Burnt Ends are intended to be playful and fun.
-A low budget way to have a good time with your smoker and make some pretty dang tasty hot dogs.
-These blow cocktail weenies out of the water!
-I think they are fantastic for a party, served with toothpicks as an appetizer or piled on a potato roll with a pickle and some onions for a tasty little slider.
+Consider them a low budget way to have a good time with your smoker and make some pretty dang tasty hot dogs.
+These guys blow cocktail weenies out of the water!
+They are fantastic for a party, served with toothpicks as an appetizer, or piled on a potato roll with a pickle and some onions for a tasty little slider.

-Slathered in mustard and seasoned with my homemade Sweet Rub before being slow smoked, hot dog burnt ends give you all those flavors of classic BBQ.
-The hot dogs really do take on quite a bit of smoke flavor, I used a blend of cherry and oak wood to get a good balance of color and smokiness.
-The secret is that last step of higher heat grilling with butter, brown sugar, and BBQ sauce (I used my homemade Kansas City style sauce).
-The edges of the hot dog burnt ends get nice and caramelized and crispy.
+Slathered in mustard and seasoned with my Homemade Sweet Rub before smoked nice and slow, hot dog burnt ends give you all those flavors of classic BBQ in a totally unique way.
+Surprisingly enough, these hot dogs really do take on quite a bit of smoke flavor!
+I used a blend of cherry and oak wood to get a good balance of color and smokiness.
+The secret to getting these hot dogs perfectly cooked is in the last step.
+By smoking them at a higher heat with butter, brown sugar, and BBQ sauce, (I used my homemade Kansas City Style BBQ Sauce) the edges of the hot dogs get nice and caramelized and crispy.
 You’re gonna love these!

 Hot Dog Burnt Ends Recipe